CyberFriend6/CyberFriend6/README.md

 <details>
   <summary><h3>🧑 Sit's Progress</summary>
     Hello! if you are reading this, it means you are interested in my struggle and journey with coding.
 My journey has been a rough and bumpy road, but I presevere through all the tough times and pushing myself to my limits whether it be programming and life in general.
-I never liked reading and studying was never my strongest suit, but as time progresses, I learned that my academic is key to life and is the only way to learn effectively.
-I use to think there were shortcuts and an easy way to do things, but I learned that through time that I have to put in effort and try my best in order to reach all my goals.
-As of now, I have to say I am in my best mental mindset of my life and I cannot wait to learn as much as I can and apply what I learn to my future pathway.
-I am ready and can't wait to show the programming world what I am capable of! -Sit
+I never liked reading and studying was never my strongest suit, but as time progresses, I learned that my academic is key to life and is the only way to learn effectively is to commit myself to keep reading and studying.
+I use to think there were shortcuts and easy way to get things done, but I learned that through time that I have to put in effort and try my best in order to reach my goals.
+As of now, I have to say I am in my best mental mindset of my life and cannot wait to learn as much as I can and apply what I learn to my future pathway.
+I am ready to show the programming/tech world what I am capable of! -Sit
 </details>